K\"ahler groups and subdirect products of surface groups: Restrictions on coabelian K ahler groups

 Corollary \ref{corNewCoabExs} is a direct consequence of Corollary \ref{rmkNewCoab}.
 More generally, we have

-\begin{corollary} With the same notation as in Corollary \ref{corNewCoabExs}, for $G=\ker \psi$ coabelian of odd rank and $G_1$ any finitely presented group, $H=G \times G_1$ is not K\"ahler. \end{corollary} \begin{proof} This is an immediate consequence of Corollary \ref{rmkNewCoab} applied to the projection $H\to G$. \end{proof}
+\begin{corollary} With the same notation as in Corollary \ref{corNewCoabExs}, for $G=\ker (\psi)$ coabelian of odd rank and $G_1$ any finitely presented group, $H=G \times G_1$ is not K\"ahler. \end{corollary} \begin{proof} This is an immediate consequence of Corollary \ref{rmkNewCoab} applied to the projection $H\to G$. \end{proof}

-\begin{remark} Note that in particular Corollary \ref{corNewCoabExs2} applies to the direct product of any two full subdirect products of surface groups which are coabelian of odd rank.
-Thus, we can use Corollary \ref{corNewCoabExs2} to construct full subdirect products of surface groups, which are not K\"ahler and coabelian of even rank. \end{remark}
+\begin{remark} Note that in particular Corollary \ref{corNewCoabExs2} applies to the direct product of any two full subdirect products of orbisurface groups which are coabelian of odd rank.
+Thus, we can use Corollary \ref{corNewCoabExs2} to construct full subdirect products of orbisurface groups which are coabelian of even rank, but not K\"ahler. \end{remark}

 This provides us with large classes of examples of non-K\"ahler subgroups of direct products of surface groups.
-As we will see in Section \ref{secSESCoab}, many of the examples in Corollary \ref{corNewCoabExs} share the property that they are non-K\"ahler for the elementary reason that their first Betti number is odd.
+As we will see in Section \ref{secSESCoab}, many of the examples in Corollary \ref{corNewCoabExs} share the property that they are non-K\"ahler for the reason that their first Betti number is odd.

-We want to emphasize that a particularly strong version of Corollary \ref{corNewCoabExs} holds in the case of a direct product of three surface groups.
+We want to emphasize that a particularly strong version of Corollary \ref{corNewCoabExs} holds in the case of a direct product of three orbisurface groups.